 Section 1.
 Compensation for Employees

 Employees shall receive compensation at the biweekly or hourly rate for the range and step assigned to the class in which they are employed.
+See Appendix for salary schedule.

 Section 2.
 Pay for New Employees